epigen/mr.pareto/README.md

 --- COMING SOON ---

 # Tips
-Here are some tips for better understanding & troubleshooting that I found useful.
+Here are some tips for better understanding and troubleshooting that I found useful.
-- always use the flag -p that makes Snakemake print the resulting shell command for illustration
+- always use the flag `-p` that makes Snakemake print the resulting shell commands  that will be executed.
     ```console
     snakemake -p
     ```
-- always perform first a dry run using the flag `-n`, to check if the configuration works and the workflow does what you intend it to do
+- always perform first a dry run using the flag `-n`, to check if the configuration works and the workflow does what you intend it to do.
     ```console
     snakemake -p -n
     ```
-- if unsure why a certain rule will be executed use option `--reason` during the dry run, this will give the reason for the execution of each rule
+- if unsure why a certain rule will be executed use option `--reason` during the dry run, this will give the reason for the execution of each rule.
+    ```console
+    snakemake -p -n --reason
+    ```
-- in case a module crashes, you manually canceled your jobs or when Snakemake tries to "resume.. resubmit.." jobs, then remove the `.snakemake/incomplete` directory
+- in case a module crashes, you manually canceled your jobs or when Snakemake gets stuck trying to "resume.. resubmit.." jobs, then remove the `.snakemake/incomplete` directory.
-- command for generating the directed acyclic graph (DAG) of all jobs with current configuration (most often too large to inspect)
+- command for generating the directed acyclic graph (DAG) of all jobs with current configuration for visual inspection (most often too large to inspect).
     ```console
     snakemake --dag --forceall | dot -Tsvg > workflow/dags/all_DAG.svg
     ```